Critical Care Medicine Fellowship Clinical Training

 Kimmel Pavilion Cardiac Anesthesia

-Cardiac Anesthesia is a 2- or 4-week elective offering within the fellowship where fellows continue to strengthen skills in airway management.
-This includes inserting endotracheal tubes, managing airways, and increased understanding of the medications involved.
-The setting for the rotation will mainly be the Operating Room setting, including the Cardiac and Thoracic ORs.
+Cardiac Anesthesia is a two- or four-week elective offering within the fellowship where fellows continue to strengthen skills in airway management.
+This includes inserting endotracheal tubes, managing airways, and gaining increased understanding of the medications involved.
+The setting for the rotation will mainly be the operating room, including cardiac and thoracic ORs.

 Toxicology